 * The Brides of Funkenstein (USA)

 * The Plimsouls

 * Romeo Void (USA)

-* Mr. McGehee was invited by Mr. Stratton to lock Mr. Barker out of the club in June 1981.
+* Mr. McGehee was invited by Mr. Stratton to lock Mr. Barker out of the club in June 1981 after a falling out over Barker's proposal to move the club to a larger location.
 The Historic Marker erroneously cites this as the date the club opened.

 The reality is that Mr. Barker created the Antenna brand eight months prior to Mr. McGehee's involvement.
-While Mr. McGehee's tireless dedication to the Antenna led to the creation of the club's true legacy, for the Historic Marker to credit Mr. McGehee as the club's founder is inaccurate.
+While Mr. McGehee's tireless dedication to the Antenna led to the creation of the club's true legacy, for the Historic Marker to credit Mr. McGehee as the club's founder is inaccurate and misleading.